 You can make changes to your infrastructure page at any time using your account.
 We will send you an automated email after 12 months of inactivity to check whether your information is up to date.

 1. You can view a list of infrastructures associated with your account by clicking on 'Infrastructures' in the User menu.

-2. This page shows all infrastructures that you have permission to edit via the groups you are a member of.
-You can search through your infrastructures by infrastructure or group name using the search boxes at the top of the page.
+This page shows all infrastructures that you have permission to edit via the groups you are a member of.
+If you are a member of multiple groups, infrastructures from all associated groups will display on this page. .

 Editing an existing infrastructure